YassinAnalytics/saas-analytics-retail/README.md

 The CMO and leadership team needed a solution that would provide clear, real-time insights across both e-commerce and physical sales, while being accessible to non-technical users.
 **Objectives**

-- Reduce data analysis time by 50%
+- Reduce data analysis time by 50%.
-- Make key insights accessible without technical skills
+- Make key insights accessible without technical skills.
-- Unify the reporting across online and offline channels
+- Unify the reporting across online and offline channels.

 ## Solution